 Living a Virtuous Life

-Virtuous living is a never ending process.
+Virtuous living is a never-ending process.

 Lao-Tzu named four cardinal virtues: Reverence for all life, Natural Sincerity, Gentleness, and Supportiveness.
-He identified these virtues over 2500 years ago, they still are relevant and provide a foundation for personal virtue inventory.
-Where do you stand?
+These virtues identified over 2500 years ago, still offer guidance for a comprehensive a personal virtue inventory today.

 Where do you stand?